Learn all about the wise woman archetype, including definition, characteristics, examples, and how it relates to the Sage archetype.

-She has been shown as a a midwife who helps people bring life to their truth and creativity, and presence who is able to help people overcome the obstacles that limit their evolvement.
+She has been shown as a midwife who helps people bring life to their truth and creativity, and a presence who is able to help people overcome the obstacles that limit their evolution.

 Wise Woman Archetype in Modern Society

-- She possesses, and has embraced, an identifiably feminine energy but is also in touch with the masculine energy and qualities which she also possesses, recognizing the value of these to her.
+- She possesses and has embraced identifiably feminine energy but is also in touch with the masculine energy and qualities which she also possesses, recognizing the value of these to her.

-- She is a woman whose life is spiritually centred, with her in full mastery of her body, heart and spirit.
+- She is a woman whose life is spiritually centered, with her in full mastery of her body, heart, and spirit.

-- She is in touch with her own feelings and in full control of them, with a sensitivity which allows her to full feel and experience life, as well as empathize with and understand others, whilst not overwhelming her.
+- She is in touch with her own feelings and in full control of them, with a sensitivity that allows her to fully feel and experience life, as well as empathize with and understand others, whilst not overwhelming her.

 - She will have experienced hardship and trauma in life but having overcome this experience has taught her valuable lessons about the world and how to live in it.

 - She uses this life experience to teach and counsel others.